kiankris/Globitek/Encryption/README.md

     Cannot access APEX from this location.
 Send new agent codename and public key so I can contact.
 Encrypt response to protect codename.
 Include signature to verify identity and message integrity. -- sydneybristow

-I heard about your current situation.
-Do you know who hacked APEX? -- The Chairman